dchen323/InstaFriends/README.md

   ```

 ### Likes
-  * Users can like a picture by double clicking the picture or hitting the black heart, changing the heart into a red one.
+Users can like a picture by double clicking the picture or hitting the black heart, changing the heart into a red one.

 ![dbclick](http://res.cloudinary.com/dchen3/image/upload/v1529095380/dclick.gif)

 ### Search
-  * There is a search bar in the navigation bar that users can use to search for other users by username.
+Users can use the search the site for usernames that match their search query.
 ![search](http://res.cloudinary.com/dchen3/image/upload/v1529096987/search.gif)

 A problem I ran into with the search bar was hiding the search results if the results were empty and if you click out of the search box.
 To tackle this issue, I set a focus state on my search index component that would change upon actions: